AadiTiwar1/QMLvsCML/README.md

  2/15/23 - Did nearly nothing today.
 Planning to implement CUDA so that code runs faster or something to fix QLSTM problem, will research tmrw.
 Still on track since the LSTM & QLSTM are working, just QLSTM takes a long time to run.
 Also need to rewrite data part. <br>
  2/16/23 - Did nothing <br>
  2/17/23 - Rewrote some of the LSTM and QLSTM parts so that it runs with the data we want it to run with.
 Couldn't get the QLSTM-GAN or LSTM-GAN working today, couldn't fix the QLSTM time-to-run problem either.
 Break just started, so I can make up for being behind soon. <br>
+ 2/18/23 - Started working on the LSTM-GAN and was able to fix alot of the misnamed files, code is running and is providing good results now.
+Still need to implement the Quantum counterpart, hopefully will be done by tomorrow. <br>

 # Where I hope to be at certain times
  2/14/23 Finish choosing out the 3 different stocks we're gonna use <br>